 Some federal aid may be disbursed to undergraduate students with for enrollment as low as six hours per semester.
 Undergraduate students who qualify for a Pell grant may retain eligibility for Pell funds only with enrollment below six hours.
 However, it is important to remember that in most cases, eligibility for Pell and other federal funds will be reduced with the student’s enrollment.

 Enrollment status requirements vary at the graduate level.
-Graduate students should contact their financial advisor for more information about enrollment requirements for their degree program.
+Graduate students should contact their Samford One Stop advisor for more information about enrollment requirements for their degree program.

 What happens to my aid if I drop a class?